-Important Note: The instances must be in a subnet that provides outbound Internet access—this can be public subnet that auto-assigns a public ipv4 address to the instance, or it can be a private subnet with a NAT Gateway configured.
-Without this, the web server cannot be downloaded and installed which will cause a 502 Bad Gateway issue with your Load Balancer as you test.
+Important note: The instances must be in a subnet that provides outbound Internet access—this can be a public subnet that auto-assigns a public IPv4 address to the instance, or it can be a private subnet with a NAT Gateway configured.
+Without this, the web server cannot be downloaded and installed, which will cause a 502 Bad Gateway issue with your Load Balancer as you test.

 3.1 — Return to the original Create Auto Scaling group browser tab.
 Enter a name for the Auto Scaling group.
 Feel free to use your own name or enter the example name provided.

-In this example a total of six Availability Zones (subnets) have been chosen which will provide access to 120 Spot Pools.
+In this example, a total of four Availability Zones (with public subnets) have been chosen.
+The more Availability Zones you choose, the better, as this provides access to more Spot instance pools.
 This will reduce the impact of Spot interruptions because each pool is completely independent of any other pool.

-Under the Health Checks section, lower the Health Check Grace Period to 120 seconds—this will help speed up testing.
+In the Health checks section, lower the Health check grace period to 120 seconds—this will help speed up testing.
 Each launched instance will automatically install and start a simple web server and typically boot up quickly.

-4.2 — Set the Desired Capacity to 12, the Minimum Capacity to 6, and the Maximum Capacity to 12.
-These settings set guard rails and keep our Auto Scaling group within them.
-The Desired Capacity is how many instances we will start with, but you will see this scale down to the 6 instance Minimum capacity because of the Scaling policy that will be set next.
+4.2 — Set the Desired capacity to 12, the Minimum capacity to 6, and the Maximum capacity to 12.
+These settings set guardrails and keep our Auto Scaling group within them.

-4.3 — Choose Target tracking scaling policy and leave the default settings of 50% Average CPU Utilization.
+4.3 — Choose Target tracking scaling policy and leave the default settings of 50% Average CPU utilization.
 This policy would scale out with more instances when the average CPU across all instances goes above 50% and scale in when it falls back below this.
-You should see this happen as it scales in from the Desired Capacity of 10 down to the Minimum Capacity of 6 once Auto Scaling determines that the CPUs are well below 50%.
+You should see this happen as it scales in from the Desired capacity of 12 down to the Minimum capacity of 6 once Auto Scaling determines that the CPUs are well below 50%.

-As we won’t be setting any Instance scale-in protection, notifications, or tagging for this tutorial, you can click Skip to review.
+Because we won’t be setting any Instance scale-in protection, notifications, or tagging for this tutorial, you can select Skip to review.

 4.4 — A screen showing a full summary of everything you just configured will be shown.
-Take a moment to review it both for accuracy, but also just to get a sense of everything you just configured.
-This is the very final step before EC2 Instances will be launched.
-Once you are satisfied, click Create Auto Scaling group.
+Take a moment to review it both for accuracy, but also to get a sense of everything you just configured.
+This is the final step before EC2 Instances will be launched.
+Once you are satisfied, choose Create Auto Scaling group.

 4.5 — The Auto Scaling group will be created and a status screen will be shown with real-time updates.

-5.1 — Click on the Name of your group in the Auto Scaling groups Console.
+5.1 — Choose the name of your Auto Scaling group in the Auto Scaling groups console.

-5.2 — Click on the Instance management tab—take a look at what was launched – the Instance type and Availability Zone.
-You should see an even balance across each Availability Zone.
-You may see a lot of the same Instance type or you may see a wide variety of different Instances types—this is capacity-optimized at work and the result of the decisions it has made in terms of which instance types to launch in each Availability Zone.
+5.2 — Select the Instance management tab—take a look at what was launched, including the Instance type and Availability Zone.
+You should see an equal distribution of instances across each Availability Zone.
+You may see a lot of the same instance type or you may see a wide variety of instance types—this is price capacity optimized at work and the result of the decisions it has made in terms of which instance types to launch in each Availability Zone.

-5.3 — Go back to the Load Balancing console here.
-Find the DNS name for the Load Balancer created in Step 1.
-Click on the copy icon next to the A record to load it into the clipboard and then paste it into a web browser.
+5.3 — Go back to the Load balancers console.
+Select the load balancer name to see additional details.
+Find the DNS name for the load balancer created in Step 1.
+Choose the copy icon next to the A Record to copy it to the clipboard and then paste it into a web browser.

 5.4 — A simple website will be shown in the browser.
-Keep clicking refresh – each time you do this, the load balancer is sending your request to a different instance and you should see the instance-id changing with each request.
+Keep choosing the refresh button—each time you do this, the load balancer sends your request to a different instance.
+You should see the instance-id change with each request.
 This is also known as round-robin load balancing and is the default setting.

-Hint: Click on the gear settings icon on the upper right—scroll down through the Instance Attributes and choose Lifecycle.
-Click Close.
+Hint: Choose the gear settings icon in the upper right—scroll down through the Instance Attributes and choose Lifecycle.
+Choose Confirm.
 Note you can now see which instances are Spot easily by scrolling all the way to the right.

 6.1 — Although the Amazon EC2 Spot Instances are typically 70% to 90% less than an On-Demand EC2 instance, it is still a good idea to clean up and delete resources once you have completed the tutorial.
 This is a quick and easy process.

 6.2 — Delete the Auto Scaling group you created—this will automatically terminate any instances that it currently manages.
-Type delete when asked to confirm.
-Within a few moments, it will be fully deleted and will disappear from the console.
-Double check the Instances console to be sure that nothing is still running.
+Enter delete when asked to confirm.
+Within a few moments, the group will be fully deleted and will disappear from the console.
+Double-check the Instances console to be sure that nothing is still running.

-6.3 — From the Load Balancers console, delete the Load Balancer you created.
-It will disappear almost immediately once you click Yes, Delete.
+6.3 — From the Load balancers console, delete the Load Balancer you created.
+Enter confirm when asked to confirm.
+Load balancer will disappear almost immediately once you confirm for deletion.

-6.5 — Finally, open the Launch Templates console, located below the Instances console, and delete your launch template.
-Once you type Delete to confirm, the template will disappear.
+6.5 — Finally, open the Launch templates console, located below the Instances console, and delete your launch template.
+Once you enter Delete to confirm, the template will disappear.

-6.6 — Congratulations – you have finished cleaning up and should no longer be incurring any costs.
+6.6 — You have finished cleaning up and should no longer be incurring any costs.

 Congratulations!!
 You just learned how to create an Auto Scaling group using EC2 Spot Instances with launch templates.
 Auto Scaling with load balancing will keep your stateless, fault-tolerant workload such as a web application running even after some instances are interrupted or experience other issues.
 You also learned how to see the actions taken by Auto Scaling.